Skip to main content

 About authorizing GitHub Apps

-Third-party applications that need to verify your GitHub identity or interact with GitHub on your behalf can ask you to authorize a GitHub App to do so.
-If a third-party application wants you to authorize a GitHub App, the application will bring you to a GitHub page that prompts you to authorize the app.
+Applications that are not owned by you, your organization, or GitHub Marketplace may need to verify your GitHub identity or interact with GitHub on your behalf.
+These applications can request authorization for a GitHub App to perform these actions.
+If an application requests authorization, it will redirect you to a GitHub page prompting you to authorize the app.

 When authorizing the GitHub App, you should ensure you trust the application owner and review the information that the application wants to access.
 During authorization, you'll be prompted to grant the GitHub App permission to do all of the following: